xflouris/libpll/test/src/README.md

 Evaluate the likelihood of a short sequence under all the available empirical amino acid replacement models

+## rooted

+Evaluate the likelihood of a tree rooted at an inner-inner node with 4 categories and 4 different proportions of invariant sites, from 0.0 to 0.9

+    /\
+   /  \
+  /    \
+ /\    /\
+/  \  /  \

+## rooted-tipinner

+Evaluate the likelihood of a tree rooted at a tip-inner node with 4 categories and 4 different proportions of invariant sites, from 0.0 to 0.9

+    /\
+   /  \
+  /    \
+ /     /\
+/     /  \

 ## treemove-nni

 Validate Nearest Neighbor Interchange moves.